CRSpradlin/budget-app/README.md

 ## TL;DR
 The project is a template for creating React projects in Google App Script.

+The template is a relatively simple web application which allows the user to update a cell in a Google Spreadsheet.

 ## Setup

 ### Log into Clasp